 - The “completed by request” ratio of rides in different areas of the city.
 A low ratio denoted a high demand but not enough supply.

 - Positioning the drivers around the areas of predicted demand prior to the demand surge.

 Data science plays a major role in most studies and research at Uber.
 It provides the tools and techniques and a new direction to the traditional problem-solving approaches.
 Uber focuses on creating efficiency across all areas of its business.
 However, supply and demand remain to be one of the most critical aspects of the platform.
 Thus, Uber has been continuously working on improving the experience for both drivers and riders with the help of advance data analytics.
 Due to positive results in drivers and key metrics, they have been continuing to roll out these features to drivers all across the world.

-If you are considering starting your journey to a data-powered business, you can schedule a virtual meeting with us for finding the best solutions.
 You might as well want to read a more detailed article on how can businesses use data science.

 Do you want to learn Python, Data Science, and Machine Learning while getting certified?
 Here are some best selling Datacamp courses that we recommend you enroll in: